 Following the arrest, DUI suspects then elect to take a Nevada DUI breath test or a Nevada DUI blood test.
 (Drivers suspected of the Nevada crime of DUI with drugs must take a blood test.)
 Afterwards DUI suspects are usually released from jail on O.R. or Nevada bail.

 After a DUI arrest, prosecutors examine the police reports and chemical test results.
 (Note that blood test results take several weeks to come back.)
 Prosecutors then decide whether there is enough evidence to press DUI charges.
 If so prosecutors charge the driver during a court hearing called an arraignment in Nevada.
-Arraignments typically occur a few weeks after arrest.
+Arraignments typically occur a few weeks after the arrest.

 DUI defendants usually do not have to go to arraignments as long as they retained an attorney to appear for them.
 It is at the arraignment that prosecutors give the defense attorney all their evidence (called "discovery").
 The defense attorney will then enter an initial plea of "not guilty" for the defendant.
-Finally the judge will schedule the next court date (usually a few weeks later).
+Finally, the judge will schedule the next court date (usually a few weeks later).

 After a DUI arraignment, the defense attorney and prosecutor will try to negotiate a resolution to avoid trial.
 The defense attorney's first strategy is to try to get the entire case dismissed by showing that there is insufficient evidence to sustain a DUI conviction.
 Note that prosecutors rarely agree to dismiss DUI charges unless there is a glaring problem with their evidence.

 The defense attorney's next strategy is to try to get the DUI charge reduced to the Nevada crime of reckless driving.
 Note that prosecutors cannot legally reduce DUI charges unless their case has evidentiary problems.
-But if this strategy works and the defendant agrees to plead to reckless driving, the case may end without trial.
+But if this strategy works and the defendant agrees to plead to reckless driving, the case may end without a trial.
 (Note that in rare cases, it may be possible to reduce a Nevada DUI to "careless driving.")

 If the prosecutor refuses to dismiss or reduce the DUI charges, the defense attorney has a final strategy: To accept the DUI charge on the condition that the prosecution agrees to minimum penalties.
-If the prosecution agrees and if defendant accepts this resolution, the case can end without a trial.
+If the prosecution agrees and if the defendant accepts this resolution, the case can end without a trial.

 But not all DUI defendants agree to take a plea.
 Sometimes it is because they were wrongly accused of DUI and want the opportunity to prove their innocence in court.
 Sometimes it is because defendants believe that the prosecution will not be able to prove guilt beyond a reasonable doubt at trial.
-Either way DUI cases that do not settle will continue to trial.
+Either way, DUI cases that do not settle will continue to trial.

 The DUI pretrial phase, which occurs alongside negotiations, is when the prosecution and defense prepare for trial.
 They interview witnesses, gather evidence, investigate, and strategize.
 They also file "pretrial motions" asking the judge to rule on various evidentiary or procedural issues prior to trial.
 Laughlin criminal defense attorney Michael Becker gives an example: